Skip to content

 After cloning the repo and navigating into it, install dependencies:

-Create a Prisma Postgres instance by running the following command:
+Create a Prisma Postgres database by running the following command:

 npx prisma init --db